imt-mobisyst/pkg-multibot/communication_test/README.md

 ```

-### Test with multiple turtlesim on the same computer
+### b.
+Test with multiple turtlesim on the same computer

 Each "robot" will be linked to a unique domain ID *(`bot_domain_id`)*.
 In each domain ID, there will be a `turtlesim_node` and a `turtlesim_controller` (which will control the movement of the turtle towards the goal poses).